+This betting guide will give you all the knowledge you need to master the Treble Bet.
 Betting is littered with terms to describe different bets.
-Some are more complicated than others, but understanding all of them will give you a boost when trying to win money from the bookmaker.
+Some are more complicated than others, but understanding all of them will give you a boost when trying to get one over the bookmaker.

 Your stake is then multiplied by your odds to calculate your potential winnings.

-As already stated, a treble accumulates the odds of three chosen selections.
+As explained, a treble accumulates the odds of three chosen selections.
 Therefore your strategy must be to place it on 3 selections that you are sure will win.
 The benefit is obviously that you will get some great returns.

 Say for example we choose three teams (odds are in brackets):